ldhough/Stetson-Scene/README.md

  - Swift
  - SwiftUI, UIKit, EventKit, ARKit, Core Data

-## My contributions
+## Contributions

-My main contributions include building the Python XML and HTML parser and the Firebase integration on both sides.
-I also worked with Core Data to provide persistence for information like favorites and search criteria.
-I built out a significant amount of the UI using SwiftUI, built the searching features, and built the Apple Calendar integration.
+Lannie: Contributions include building the Python XML and HTML parser and the Firebase integration on both sides.
+Used Core Data to provide persistence for information like favorites and search criteria.
+Built out part of the UI using SwiftUI, built the searching features, and worked on the Apple Calendar integration.

 https://www.youtube.com/watch?v=LQdyA4Y4_qM